learn-co-curriculum/learn-expert-escalating-an-issue/README.md

 #### Types of Blocking Issues

-- Student's Learn IDE is working
+- Student's Learn IDE is not working
 - Student is stuck in the Welcome Track
 - /expert-chat is empty (broken, not just inactive)
 - Curriculum pages on Learn are 500ing